neithere/doqu/doc/glossary.rst

         of CouchDB or each "collection" of MongoDB).
 Docu does not use nested namespaces because in document databases they mean nothing anyway.

-        Docu offers a uniform API for different databases by providing "storage adapters".
+        Doqu offers a uniform API for different databases by providing "storage adapters".
 See :doc:`backend_base` for technical details and :doc:`ext` for a list of adapters bundled with Docu.